 After completing my Classics degree I studied cello with Tanya Prochazka, and attended masterclasses directed by Steven Isserlis, William Pleeth, Paul Tortelier, Anner Bylsma and others.
 In 1985-6 I freelanced as a cellist while studying baroque cello with Bylsma.

 From 1986-1994 I worked in my family’s manufacturing business (based in London, Cornwall, Hong Kong, and Shenzhen) before leaving to do a PhD in Classics at University College London.

 Academia allows me to combine teaching and research, recitals on the cello, piano, and with a piano (or clarinet) trio, and presenting talks to Business Schools and companies about innovation.

 Music, business, psychology, swimming

 During the recession of the late 1980s and early 90s I worked in a family company, Tin Box International, specialising in the design and manufacture of decorative tins.
-During this time I co-authored with Steven Shaw The Art of Swimming (Ashgrove Press 1996), which book articulated how swimming can relate to the Alexander Technique: a novel perspective on learning to swim, overcoming aquaphobia, improving style, and enjoying the water.
+During this time I co-authored with Steven Shaw The Art of Swimming (Ashgrove Press 1996), which articulated how swimming can relate to the Alexander Technique: a novel perspective on learning to swim, overcoming aquaphobia, improving style, and enjoying the water.